upb-lea/openmodelica-microgrid-gym/docs/parts/user_guide/controller_tuning.rst

    Ki of the voltage controller.
 Can tune Kp then Ki, finally Kp again if both can’t be tuned at the same time.

-3. PLL of Secondary inverter
+3. PLL of secondary inverter

 -   With primary inverter providing a constant frequency start tuning Kp, Ki of the PLL.
 Noise on the frequency output of the PLL is acceptable, as long as the output phasors of the PLL accurately match the incoming voltage signal.
 -   The secondary inverter power electronics should be disconnected/open-circuit for this.
 -   If possible inject step changes to the frequency setpoint of the primary inverter, watching how accurately the PLL tracks the external voltage reference.
 Continue tuning if necessary.

 4. Current controller of secondary inverter

 -   With the PLL of the secondary inverter locked to the primary inverter tune the Kp, Ki of the current controller.
 No droops at this stage.

    -  Might need to create a step change for the setpoint for this to test accurate tracking.